Skip to Content

 But, if you’re just looking for the simple answer to what army you should pick up as a beginner, the answer is fairly straight-forward: Play whatever you think looks cool!
 It’s all playable, and it’s all fairly complex, so there’s no army that’s just way easier than any other army to play.

-That being said, another good suggestion is to ignore the warnings of all the cool 40k hipsters who tell you they’re the boring choice and just go for an army of Space Marines: they are one of the two armies in the available starter sets, almost everything worth takin in one of their armies is available as brand new plastic models that are easy to assemble and fun to paint, and you will never run out of options for building your army.
+That being said, another good suggestion is to ignore the warnings of all the cool 40k hipsters who tell you they’re the boring choice and just go for an army of Space Marines: they are one of the two armies in the available starter sets, almost everything worth taking in one of their armies is available as brand new plastic models that are easy to assemble and fun to paint, and you will never run out of options for building your army.

 Just be warned: this doesn’t mean it’s very easy to figure out what Space Marine army to build.
 They have a ton of different subfactions which can have their own equipment options for different units, and their rules are also pretty complex for a beginner.